am225723/innerharmony/replit.md

 - GET/POST/PATCH endpoints for CRUD operations on resources
 - Query parameters for filtering (e.g., userId)

 **Session Management**: Simple credential-based authentication storing user data in localStorage.
-The system supports two user roles: "therapist" and "client", though current implementation appears focused on client self-work.
+The system supports two user roles: "therapist" and "client" with dedicated dashboards for each role.
+Therapists can create and manage therapy sessions, view all registered clients, and track session progress.
+Clients access self-work tools and their personal therapeutic activities.

 **Business Logic**: In-memory storage implementation using an IStorage interface, designed to be swappable with a database-backed implementation.
 The storage layer handles users, therapy sessions, activities, parts (the IFS concept of internal subpersonalities), journal entries, AI insights, and media.

 ### Data Storage Solutions

-**Current Implementation**: In-memory storage via the IStorage interface defined in `server/storage.ts`.
-This provides CRUD operations for all entity types but data is ephemeral.
+**Current Implementation**: PostgreSQL database with Drizzle ORM via the IStorage interface defined in `server/storage.ts`.
+This provides persistent CRUD operations for all entity types.

-**Planned Implementation**: PostgreSQL database via Drizzle ORM.
-The schema is fully defined in `shared/schema.ts` with tables for:
+**Database Schema**: Fully defined in `shared/schema.ts` with tables for:
 - **users**: Authentication and profile data with role differentiation
 - **sessions**: Therapy session tracking with status workflow
 - **parts**: IFS parts mapping (managers, firefighters, exiles) with visual positioning data